Skip to Content

 What To Do With Leftovers

-• Freeze: Let the soup cool and transfer it to a freezer-safe container or bag.
-I prefer to freeze it in individual bags to make defrosting it easier.
+• Freeze: Let the soup cool completely and transfer it to a freezer-safe container or bag.
 Paya soup freezes for 2-3 months.

-• Thaw: Defrost the soup in the fridge overnight.
+• Thaw: Defrost the frozen soup in the refrigerator overnight for the best results.

-• Reheat: Warm leftovers on the stovetop or microwave, prepare your fresh toppings, and enjoy.
+• Reheat: Warm the leftovers on the stovetop, prepare fresh toppings, and enjoy!

 More International Dinner Ideas: